Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Personal data]

 Nationality authorities and missions abroad may process personal data as far as necessary to discharge their duties under this Act and in accordance with provisions relating to nationality contained in other laws.
-Personal data, the processing of which is prohibited by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
+Personal data, the processing of which is prohibited by Article 9 (1) of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
 1; L 314, 22.11.2016, p.
 72; L 127, 23.5.2018, p.
-2) in the applicable version, may be processed if the personal data were transmitted to the naturalisation authorities, in accordance with section 37 (2) sentence 2, by the authorities for the protection of the Constitution for the purpose of investigating grounds for exclusion under section 11, or if processing is otherwise necessary in the individual case to perform official duties.
+2) in the applicable version, may be processed if the personal data were transmitted to the nationality authorities, in accordance with section 37 sentence 2, by the authorities for the protection of the Constitution for the purpose of investigating grounds for exclusion under section 11 sentence 1 no. 1 or 2, or if processing is otherwise necessary in the individual case to perform official duties.
 For decisions on the citizenship of persons as specified in Article 116 (2) of the Basic Law, this also applies to data relating to the political, racial or religious grounds on which these persons were deprived of their German citizenship between 30 January 1933 and 8 May 1945.
+Sentence 3 applies accordingly to naturalisation procedures under section 15.

 table of contents